FisherBlumenfeld/Maze-Final-Project/README.md

 Choose a difficulty (demo, E, M, or H): demo

 outputs:
-opens pygame window, use W/A/S/D to move
+opens pygame window, generates maze of selected difficulty [use W/A/S/D to move]